Penn Arts & Sciences Logo

 Philosophy of Science

 Penn has considerable strength in philosophy of science and related areas of science studies.
-We are especially strong in the philosophy of the life and social sciences, the relations between the history of philosophy and the history of science, and the history of the philosophy of science.
+Faculty are especially strong in the philosophy of the life and social sciences, the relations between the history of philosophy and the history of science, and the history of the philosophy of science.

 Philosophy of the Natural Sciences and Mathematics